Frequently Asked Dental Questions

 Absolutely.
 Without any vision of what the result will be, the journey is very treacherous.

 What we do in our office is listen to your wishes and based on our knowledge of facial forms and tooth size proportions we determine what smile works best for you.
-Then with cosmetic imaging we get a preview of the end result.
+Then with 3D digital imaging that in some cases can actually be placed in your mouth to see the vision of the end result we get a preview of the end result.
 Then we create a waxup of the teeth to our specifications.
 This is the ultimate blueprint which is lifelike.

 We truly believe that cosmetic dentistry is a seamless blend of science and art.
 One is completely dependent on the other.
 Not having knowledge of science or the education needed for the foundation of every cosmetic case is a situation waiting for disaster.
 Porcelain can be very different from one office to the next.
 But more importantly, the expertise and artistry is what can be very different from one office to the next.